sybrenstuvel/python-rsa/doc/usage.rst

 Generating keys
 ---------------

-You can use the :py:func:`rsa.newkeys` function to create a keypair:
+You can use the :py:func:`rsa.newkeys` function to create a key pair:

     >>> import rsa
     >>> (pubkey, privkey) = rsa.newkeys(512)